1,036 related texts · 11 related myths · Page 1 of 22

 It’s a theme that pops up again and again, even in ancient stories.
 Take Moses, for example.
 He's tasked with appointing elders and bringing them to the Tabernacle to receive the R...

-That’s the feeling I get when I read about the prophets Eldad and Medad.
-Their story, as retold in Ginzberg's Legends of the Jews, is a fascinating little corner of Jewish propheti...
+Legends of the Jews turns to The Messianic Prophecies of Eldad and Medad.
+Their story, as retold in Ginzberg's Legends of the Jews, is a fascinating little corner of Jewish prophet...

 There's a fascinating little story tucked away in Legends of the Jews that gives us a glimpse into the lives of two lesser-known prophets, Eldad and Medad.
-Now, these weren't just ...
+These weren't just any o...

 When they went out of Egypt, Moses said ‘and the cloud of God was on them by day’ (Numbers 10:34); and when they went out of Jerusalem, Jeremiah said ‘[You have screened Yourself o...